waltr21/343/overview/PITCHME.md

 ---
 On a similar note, the Sami people of Scandinavia and Russia have over 180 words for snow.

-They have so many different ways to express snow, each with subtle nuances so that the perfectly express ideas!
+They have so many different ways to express snow, each with subtle nuances so that they can perfectly express ideas!

 Let's consider a computer example:
 ---